 If you are really looking to go sans blazer, opt for a cardigan.
 The cardigan, often referred to as the old man’s sweater, has mightily fought itself back into sartorial relevance.
 A cardigan functions like a jacket, opening down the front with buttons or toggles.
 The best cardigans help provide some taper around your waist, providing a slimming effect like sports jackets do.

 Given their thin construction, a cardigan is best worn with a shirt and tie, for extra depth.
-Make your cardigan stand out even further with a knit tie!
+Make your cardigan stand out even further with a knit tie - the perfect business casual look!

 Looking to add some textural depth to your ensembles featuring a cardigan?
 Check out The Dark Knot’s range of Silk Knit Ties, which provide the perfect level of depth.